Rebuilding Nepal’s Healthcare System

-The earthquakes that struck Nepal April 2015 represent the greatest natural disasters to befall Nepal in modern history.
-They killed more almost 9,000 people and left an estimated 2.5 million people homeless.
+The earthquakes that struck Nepal in April 2015 represent the greatest natural disaster to befall Nepal in modern history.
+They killed almost 9,000 people and left an estimated 2.5 million people homeless.

 They have left the country in an “acute on chronic,” meaning an acute emergency has been layered on top of a chronic one.

-Nepal already had a weak healthcare system before the earthquakes.
-Now, there are over 1,100 healthcare facilities damaged or destroyed and an increased burden of disease and disability.
+Nepal had a frail public healthcare system before the earthquakes.
+In the aftermath, over 1,100 healthcare facilities were damaged or destroyed.

 We Are Committed to Building Back Differently

-To respond to this crisis, we are rebuilding the healthcare system in one of the worst-hit districts.
+To respond to this crisis, we are rethinking the healthcare system in one of the worst-hit districts.

-Our mission is to comprehensively build back the healthcare system through our durable healthcare model.
-We signed a 10 year agreement with our government partners in Nepal to rebuild the healthcare system in Dolakha District, where over 85% of their healthcare facilities were damaged or destroyed.
+Our implementation partner, Nyaya Health Nepal, signed a 10-year agreement with the government in Nepal to rebuild the healthcare system in Dolakha District, where over 85% of their healthcare facilities were damaged or destroyed.

 It Wasn't Just One Day and It Wasn’t Just One Earthquake.